 Chainmail Day

-The History Of Chainmail Day
+The History of Chainmail Day

 Examples of chainmail can be found in North Africa, West Africa, Central Asia, the Middle East, India, Tibet, Japan, and Europe.
-Although Medieval chainmail no longer is made (except by history enthusiasts and experts), there is a modern version of it that’s been incorporated into cut-resistant gloves, shark-resistant wet suits, and stab-resistant body armor.
+Although medieval chainmail is no longer made (except by history enthusiasts and experts), there is a modern version of it that’s been incorporated into cut-resistant gloves, shark-resistant wetsuits, and stab-resistant body armor.

-Chainmail Day was invented in the early 2000s by a group of Medieval enthusiasts.
-They came together to celebrate their love of Medieval armor and wanted to create a holiday that raised the public’s awareness of chainmail and its importance to the culture of the Middle Ages.
+Chainmail Day was invented in the early 2000s by a group of medieval enthusiasts.
+They came together to celebrate their love of medieval armor and wanted to create a holiday that raised the public’s awareness of chainmail and its importance to the culture of the Middle Ages.

 It has been observed by an ever-increasing group of armor enthusiasts, but the profile of this holiday is beginning to rise with the passing of each year.